dvdr00t/dvdr00t/README.md

 ## 🧑‍💻 About me
 Hi!
 My name is **Davide Arcolini**, but you can call me `dvdr00t` 🤓!

-I am a Master of Science student in **Computer Engineering**, enrolled in the cybersecurity track at [**Politecnico di Torino**](https://www.polito.it/) (TO), Italy.
-As an [**IEEE-HKN Mu Nu Chapter**](https://www.hknpolito.org/) inducted member and IEEE Young Professional, I am committed to embody the principles of the Eta Kappa Nu Honor Society: leadership, character, and attitude.

-In 2021, I got a Bachelor’s degree at Politecnico di Torino, where I wrote a short thesis titled: “PRNG based on Logistic Chaotic Maps and Generalised Lorentz Systems”.
-I passioned about cybersecurity back in high school, working with an original Enigma Machine from 1943 and I then applied to the cybersecurity track at Politecnico di Torino.
-Here, I have actively engaged in various technical challenges.
-I ranked among the top 20 students from Politecnico di Torino in joining the [**CyberChallenge.IT program**](https://bestr.it/award/show/rLlb917mQk-v6w0rGCpO8Q), the Italian training program for ethical hackers organized by the [**Cybersecurity National Lab**]((https://cybersecnatlab.it/)).
-I've also attended cyber-related conferences like NoHat, m0lecon, and RomHack while managing my studies.
-As a team leader during the [**Challenge@PoliTo**](https://bestr.it/award/show/8MiJNQU_R9uGIwqmioc4Uw) with [**Aruba S.p.A**]((https://www.aruba.it/academy.aspx)), I helped develop password-less access methodologies for mobile and web applications.
-I've also taken part in the [**BIP CyberSec Talent Week**](https://www.vgen.it/it/bip-cybersec-talent-week/) and the [**IEEE Eurocon 2023 B.Sc. and M.Sc.
+As a Consultant at [**Liquid Reply**](https://www.reply.com/liquid-reply/en/) specializing in **LLM integration for application modernization**, I hold a Master of Science in **Computer Engineering** with a focus on cybersecurity from [**Politecnico di Torino**](https://www.polito.it/), Italy, earned in 2023, and a Bachelor's degree from the same institution obtained in 2021.
+During my academic journey, I delved into cybersecurity, engaging in projects such as developing a PRNG based on chaotic maps and participating in [**CyberChallenge.IT program**](https://bestr.it/award/show/rLlb917mQk-v6w0rGCpO8Q), ranking among the top 20 students.
+Additionally, I led teams in projects like [**Challenge@PoliTo**](https://bestr.it/award/show/8MiJNQU_R9uGIwqmioc4Uw) with [**Aruba S.p.A**](https://www.aruba.it/academy.aspx) and participated in various cyber-related conferences and competitions, including [**BIP CyberSec Talent Week**](https://www.vgen.it/it/bip-cybersec-talent-week/) and [**IEEE Eurocon 2023 B.Sc. and M.Sc.
 Student Competition**](https://2023.ieee-eurocon.org/).

-Today, I have completed my internship with [**Liquid Reply**](https://www.reply.com/liquid-reply/en/), where I am concurrently crafting my master’s thesis.
-During my time there, I focused on Identity and Access Management (IAM) solutions, studying the integration within Kong Gateway, Keycloak and OPA for hybrid and multi-cloud setups.
-I also automated API development on Kubernetes with CI/CD tools like Jenkins and GitHub Actions.

-In 2022, I joined the Mu Nu Chapter at Politecnico di Torino, the [**Honor Society of the IEEE-HKN**](https://hkn.ieee.org/), where I started as a Tutor, organizing lectures on data structure courses.
-Later, I took on the role of Head of Logistics and Fundraising, which sharpened my organizational skills, as me and my colleagues arranged three events for the Politecnico community: a [**LaTeX Masterclass**](https://youtu.be/oAMvHd8ZcBs?si=Ox9W8C6umhFrdde9) (in which I also presented), a [**conference on quantum computing**](https://youtu.be/US-0U6EHW6o?si=YhDx50Y-LBSTngoU), and a series of talks on mental wellness and digital well-being.
-Over the last two years, I've spent more than 230 hours as a teaching assistant at Politecnico, helping fellow students with computer science and algorithmic courses.
-I find great satisfaction in simplifying complex ideas and aiding others in grasping them.

-Happy to see you on my GitHub page!
-Hope you'll find here what you need and what you are looking for.
-Take a look around and *may the force be with you*.
+My master's thesis, "Full-Lifecycle API Management: Microgateway Infrastructural Pattern adopting Kong Gateway," was completed during my internship at Liquid Reply, where I focused on IAM solutions and automated API development on Kubernetes.
+I've also been active in [**IEEE-HKN's Mu Nu Chapter**](https://hknpolito.org/), serving as a Tutor and later as Head of Logistics and Fundraising, organizing events and dedicating over 230 hours as a teaching assistant at Politecnico, where I found fulfillment in simplifying complex concepts for others.

 ## 📚 About my GitHub Page
 - You can discover the majority of the solutions and reports from the courses I participated in during my academic journey on my profile.
 The collection of materials for these courses is referred to as `Polilabs`.
 If you're a Politecnico student seeking exercise solutions, feel free to explore the repository.